Francis Asbury: Asbury's circuits in England

 Perhaps out of worry for the young itinerant and the dangerous territory he travelled, after two months on the Colchester circuit, Asbury received word to relocate to the Wiltshire circuit.
 The three main cities of the Wiltshire circuit are Salisbury, Winchester and Portsmouth.
 In Portsmouth, it is likely that Asbury began his study of Hebrew through the large Jewish settlement that coexisted with the Portsmouth Methodists.
 In Portsmouth, the majority of the Jewish settlers resided in Portsea, also known as Portsmouth Common, the same area as the Methodists.
 For the next ten months, he remained on the Wiltshire circuit.

 August 10, 1769, word from the Leeds Conference arrived for Asbury in Salisbury.
 Word from Wesley was that the next circuit was Oxfordshire.
 There he teamed up with his friend from Staffordshire, Richard Whatcoat.
 In Oxford, Asbury and Whatcoat occasionally preached from St Giles Church.
-Asbury and Whatcoat remainedin Oxford until Christmas.
+Asbury and Whatcoat remained in Oxford until Christmas.
 They were both assigned to preach the Bedfordshire circuit in the new year.
 In addition to returning to Northampton, Asbury would travel to the smaller Wesleyan societies in Towcester and Whittlebury.
 He also spent time in Weedon.
 For the next eight months, Asbury would preach on the western portion of the Bedfordshire circuit.

 In March 1770, Wesley preached at West Bromwich.
 The news of Wesley drew Asbury to return home after nearly three years away.
 After his visit home, Asbury returned to the western portion of the Bedfordshire circuit.
 After the 1770 conference Wesley once again assigned Asbury to Wiltshire.
 It was during this assignment Asbury was abandoned by his assigned helper, John Catermole, who left the Wiltshire circuit after his dealing with a disorderly lay leader who threatened violence to Catermole and Asbury.
 A visit by Wesley to the struggling Wiltshire circuit resulted in Wesley asking Asbury to visit the Isle of Wight.
 It was at the August 1771 conference in Bristol where Asbury volunteered for the circuit simply called, America.